cwickham/r_intro_bc_stats/syllabus.md

 You'll need to bring a laptop with R and RStudio installed.
 In addition, you'll want to install the following packages:

-    install.packages(c("tidyverse", "rmarkdown",
+    install.packages(c("tidyverse", "rmarkdown", "gapminder", "usethis"))
-      "babynames", "nycflights13", "gapminder", "Lahman"))

-If you've installed the tidyverse before, re-installing it may not update all the component pacakges, in which case run,
+If you've installed the tidyverse before, re-installing it may not update all the component packages, in which case run,

     tidyverse::tidyverse_update()